Finding a suitable, comfortable cassette toilet for your RV camper is crucial.

 Flush Type and Nozzles

-Cassette toilets will either work with a manual pump flush or with a battery.
+Cassette toilets will either work with a manual pump flush or battery.
 If you choose the battery, you’ll need to keep it charged, while the manual one just needs a little bit of work every time you use it.

 Carry Handles & Emptying Spouts